nikolaevmaks/SingleSelectableViewAdapter/README.md

 }
 ```

-May be used with ListViews if we use item's onTouchListener instead of OnItemClickListener with small changes.
+May be used with ListViews if we use item's OnTouchListener instead of OnItemClickListener with small changes.